Infinitode/Scikit-learn-DecisionTreeClassifier-Updater/CONTRIBUTING.md

-# Contributing to Scikit-learn DecisionTreeClassifier Updater
+# Contributing to Scikit-learn Model Updater

-Thank you for considering contributing to **Scikit-learn DecisionTreeClassifier Updater**!
+Thank you for considering contributing to **Scikit-learn Model Updater**!
 Contributions, whether they are bug fixes, new features, or improvements to the documentation, are always welcome.
 Before contributing, please read the following guidelines to ensure smooth collaboration.

 ## Getting Started